apache/comdev-site/source/gsoc.md

 <a name="GSoC-StudentApplicationandSelection"></a>
 ## Student Application and Selection
+  - 2023-02-22: GSoC contributors application ideas discussions start
+  - 2023-03-19: GSoC contributors application ideas discussions end

-  - 2022-04-04: GSoC contributor application period begins
+  - 2023-03-20: GSoC contributor application period begins
-  - 2022-04-19: GSoC contributor application deadline
+  - 2023-04-04: GSoC contributor application deadline
-  - 2022-05-05: Proposals to ASF projects must be reviewed roughly and have a potential mentor so that we know how many slots to request.
+  - 2023-04-15: Proposals to ASF projects must be reviewed roughly and have a potential mentor so that we know how many slots to request.
 Proposals that don't have a mentor at this point will be down-rated.
-  - 2022-05-11: Proposal scoring must be completed.
+  - 2023-04-25: Proposal scoring must be completed.
 Proposals without a score will be rejected, no exceptions.
-  - 2022-05-20: Accepted student proposals announced on the Google Summer of Code site.
+  - 2023-05-04: Accepted student proposals announced on the Google Summer of Code site.

 <a name="GSoC-GSocisunderway"></a>
 ## GSoC is underway

-  - 2022-05-20: Community bonding start
+  - 2023-05-04: Community bonding start
-  - 2022-06-12: Community bonding end
+  - 2023-05-28: Community bonding end
-  - 2022-06-13: Coding start
+  - 2023-05-29: Coding start
-  - 2022-07-25: Mentors and GSoC contributors can begin submitting Phase 1 evaluations
+  - 2023-07-10: Mentors and GSoC contributors can begin submitting Phase 1 evaluations
-  - 2022-07-28: Phase 1 Evaluation deadline (standard coding period)
+  - 2023-07-14: Phase 1 Evaluation deadline (standard coding period)

 <a name="GSoC-Winddown"></a>
 ## Wind down

-  - 2022-09-12: GSoC contributors submit their final work product and their final mentor evaluation (standard coding period)
+  - 2023-08-21: GSoC contributors submit their final work product and their final mentor evaluation (standard coding period)
-  - 2022-09-12: ASF Mentors evaluations can be submitted
+  - 2023-08-28: ASF Mentors evaluations can be submitted
-  - 2022-09-18: ASF Mentors final evaluations deadline
+  - 2023-09-04: ASF Mentors final evaluations deadline
-  - 2022-09-20: Results announced
+  - 2023-09-05: Results announced

 <a name="GSoC-Vouching"></a>
 # Organization Vouching